coderedcorp/coderedcms/docs/features/contentblocks/carousel.rst

     The edit mode for building a carousel snippet

 Save your work and now you can select that carousel in a page editor.
-Ours is named Demo.
+This one is named Demo.
 Here is a preview of for one of our slides:

 .. figure:: images/carousel_preview.jpeg
     :alt: Our carousel published on the page